-The A.I. also requires players to come to grips with the countering system in the game by throwing numerous enemies at players simultaneously
+The A.I. also requires players to come to grips with the countering system in the game by throwing numerous enemies at them simultaneously

 Environments are interactive, allowing players to pick up objects such as; furniture, dropped weapons, or downed enemies and throw them at enemies.
 Enemies can also be tossed, when countered, into hitting things in the environment like tables and barrels, they can even fall over ledges.
 These extra touches give the world an added sense of believability.

 Rarely is a world so realized, everything from the architecture of the bridges and buildings, to the style of the trees help emote Nariko’s world.
 The backgrounds have a picturesque quality about them and when the camera pans back it conveys a sense of grandeur.
-Heavenly sword isn’t afraid to fill the screen with tons of enemies either, making battles feel epic and gives them a sense of urgency.
-Heavenly Sword ambitions in the visuals department come at a cost.
-There is a fair amount of V-sync screen tearing throughout the game, and the frame rate takes a hit when there is an intense processing load, however these flaws are never too detrimental to the gameplay.
+Heavenly sword isn’t afraid to fill the screen with tons of enemies either, making battles feel epic and giving them a sense of urgency.
+Heavenly Sword ambitions in the visuals department come at a cost, however, there is a fair amount of screen tearing throughout the game, and the frame rate takes a hit when there is an intense processing load.
+Thankfully these flaws are never too detrimental to the gameplay.

 - Framerate: 30fps with the occasional drop to the mid 20’s